yukikitayama/fitbit/README.md

 - Test with Python requests package
   - [GET request to get the user profile data](https://github.com/yukikitayama/fitbit/blob/main/demo_make_request.py)

+### Access Token

+- `expires_in` is in seconds the lifetime of the access token.
+- By default, it's 604,800 seconds, or 10,080 minutes, or 7 days, because `10,080 minutes / (60 minutes * 24 hours)`

+### Authorization Code Flow

+- OAuth 2.0 tutorial page generates the authorization URL for us, and click it.
+- It gives us a code in redirect URL, copy and paste it to the tutorial
+- It again generates a command for curl POST, and do it
+- Paste the response to the tutorial, and it gives us the example requests to fitbit API.

 ## Sleep

 - You can get sleep summary data and the time series of sleep data with the level and its duration.